omega8cc/redis/README.txt

  * 3: Never flush anything but use an internal variable to proceed to cache entries eviction at read time.
-Use this when you experience performance problems while clearing the cache.
-Note that this can only work on the long term if you configure Redis to proceed to LRU entries eviction.
-It will also cause data to stall in the Redis server side if you don't configure a maximum permanent items life time, see the next documentation section for more details.
+Use this when you experience performance problems while clearing the cache or when you use proxy assisted sharding since this will deactivate the EVAL command.

 You can configure a default flush mode which will override the sensible provided defaults by setting the 'redis_flush_mode' variable.